The Red Skelton Show: Guest stars

 This was followed by a guest-star performance, often a singer.
 Musical accompaniment was generally provided by the show's orchestra and led by its well-known bandleader, David Rose.
-He was also the composer of the show's familiar signature tune, "Holiday for Strings"(U.S. Copyright Registration Date 26-3-1942).
+He was also the composer of the show's familiar signature tune, "Holiday for Strings".
 The guest then appeared with Skelton in a comedy sketch.
 In other episodes, the Tom Hansen Dancers would perform another song-and-dance number, sometimes joined by the guest star.

 Among the notable guest stars on the program were western film stars Amanda Blake and Roscoe Ates, who played a sheriff in the 1961 episode "Candid Clem".
 John Wayne, Jack Benny, Phyllis Diller, George Raft, Martha Raye, Robert Vaughn, Audrey Meadows, Carol Lawrence, Shirley Bassey, Godfrey Cambridge and Carol Channing also made appearances.
 Popular television actress Phyllis Avery appeared twice in "Clem's Watermelons" (1961) and "Nothing But the Tooth" (1962).
-Billy Gray, who played Bud Anderson Jr. on "Father Knows Best" guest starred after the former show ended its six-year run.
+Billy Gray, who played Bud Anderson Jr. on "Father Knows Best", guest starred after the former show ended its six-year run.

 Musical guests

 The Beach Boys made their network television debut as musical guests on a 1963 episode.
 The Rolling Stones videotaped three songs in London for a 1964 Skelton show.
 Another British Invasion band, The Kinks, appeared in early 1965 (shortly before the American Federation of Musicians banned them from touring in the US for the next four years).
 The Supremes and the Motown Sound visited the Skelton hour in 1965.
-Other musical guests included Bobby Rydell, the Lettermen, Vikki Carr, Horst Jankowski, Gloria Loring, the New Christy Minstrels, the Doodletown Pipers, Herb Alpert and the Tijuana Brass, the Association, Lulu, Johnny Mathis, Tom Jones, Matt Monro and Lou Rawls.
+Other musical guests included Bobby Rydell, the Lettermen, Vikki Carr, Horst Jankowski, Gloria Loring, the New Christy Minstrels, the Doodletown Pipers, Herb Alpert and the Tijuana Brass, the Association, Lulu, Johnny Mathis, Tom Jones, Matt Monro, Lou Rawls and Dionne Warwick.